Minnesota is burnt to a crisp, and Amy Klobuchar is toast. While the MN Senator has been trending near favorite status on the Joe Biden Vice

 In 1998, Freeman did not seek re-election allowing Klobuchar to run fully, where she won the seat as County Attorney and was re-elected in 2002.
 From 2002-2003, Klobuchar was the President of the Minnesota County Attorneys Association.
 In 2006, Klobuchar ran for the US Senate seat and won becoming the first woman to be elected U.S. Senator from Minnesota – She had held this position since and is now a senior Senator.

 In 2019, Klobuchar announced her run for the Presidential candidacy in 2020.
-Amy Klobuchar’s 2020 campaign website has little information regarding her running policies, although they may be available on the site later on.
+Amy Klobuchar’s 2020 campaign website had little information regarding her running policies, further leading to her non-viability with voters.

 Klobuchar attended the Jonathan Edwards College, a residential college at Yale University and earned a Bachelor of Arts magna cum laude in Political Science in 1982.
 After she graduated from Yale, Klobuchar attended the University of Chicago Law School and earned a JD (Juris Doctor) in 1985.